Aider-AI/aider/aider/website/docs/more/analytics.md

 5. Data Protection: We implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk.

-If you have any questions or concerns about our data practices, or would like to have your data removed please contact us by opening a
+If you have any questions or concerns about our data practices, please contact us by opening a
 [GitHub Issue](https://github.com/paul-gauthier/aider/issues).